reharley/DynamicApp/frontend/src/appFunctions/prompt_draft.md

                           }
                         },
                         "functions": {
+                          "submitObject": {
+                            "description": "This function is responsible for submitting project data to the backend.
+It determines whether to create a new project or update an existing one based on the presence of an 'id' in the formData.
+If an 'id' is present, the function updates the project with the given 'id'; otherwise, it creates a new project.
+After successful submission or updating, the function reloads the project overview to ensure the displayed data is up-to-date.
+This approach maintains data integrity and ensures the user interface reflects the latest state of project data."
+                          },
                           "updateEndDateRestriction": {
                             "description": "This function is triggered when the start date changes.
 It should ensure the end date cannot be before the start date, clearing the end date if it is before the start date, and disabling dates before the start date for the end date."
                           },